 Twizel is an expanding town that is popular as a holiday and tourism centre, being the nearest town to Mt Cook.
-It also serves as the main service centre in the Mackenzie Basin supporting agriculture, general engineering works, salmon processing and providing permanent accommodation for substantial numbers of Meridian Energy and Department of Conservation staff.
+It also serves as the main service centre in the Mackenzie Basin supporting agriculture, aquaculture, pet food manufacturing and processing, general engineering works, and providing permanent accommodation for substantial numbers of Meridian Energy and Department of Conservation staff, as well as staff working in the aquaculture industry.